 How to make this recipe

-(1)Heat a wok or a sauté pan over medium-high heat.
+Step 1: Heat a wok or a sauté pan over medium-high heat.
 Add about 3 tablespoons of oil.
 Sauté garlic and onion until softened, about a minute.
-(2)Add carrots and green beans.
-Cook until tender-crisp, about 3 minutes.

-(3)Add cabbage and cook until slightly wilted for about 3 minutes, stirring frequently for even cooking.
-(4)Add bean sprouts and cook until slightly wilted, about 2 minutes.
+Step 3: Add the cabbage and cook until slightly wilted for about 3 minutes, stirring often to cook evenly.

-(5)Season the vegetables with salt and pepper to taste.
-Add soy sauce and fish sauce.
-Toss them together.
-Taste and adjust seasoning as needed.
+Step 5: Season the vegetables with salt and pepper to your taste.
+Add soy sauce and fish sauce, then toss them together.
+Give it a taste and adjust the seasoning as necessary.

-(6)Turn off the heat, then add scallions and cilantro.
-(7)Transfer the filling to a strainer set over a bowl.
-Let it cool down for about 15 minutes.
+Step 7: Transfer the filling to a strainer set over a bowl.
+Let it cool down for about 15 minutes before wrapping.

-(8)Peel the wrappers carefully, one at a time, as you go along.
+Step 8: Peel the wrappers carefully, one at a time, as you go along.
 They dry up quickly, so work fast or cover them with a damp paper towel.

-(9)Fold the bottom of the wrapper over the filling and fold the sides inward.
-(10)Roll it tightly from the bottom to the top, forming a neat spring roll.
+Step 10: Roll it tightly from the bottom to the top, forming a neat spring roll.
 Seal the end of the wrapper with water to secure the roll.

 You can also use water with cornstarch or egg wash, depending on the type of wrappers you are using.
 Repeat the process with the remaining filling and wrappers.
 If making ahead, you can freeze them to fry later.

-(11)Set a saucepan or wok over medium-high heat (350-375° F).
+Step 11: Set a saucepan or wok over medium-high heat (about 350° F).
 Add enough oil to submerge the spring rolls.
 Deep-fry them in batches until golden brown, turning as needed, for 5-6 minutes.

-(12)Drain them on a paper towel-lined plate or a wire rack.
+Step 12: Drain them on a paper towel-lined plate or a wire rack to remove excess oil.

 Recipe FAQs

 Yes.
 You can prepare the filling a few days ahead and keep it refrigerated.
 Once you've wrapped your lumpia, it's best to fry them immediately to prevent soggy wrappers.
 Alternatively, you can freeze them for up to 3 months.
-Frying them straight from the freezer will give you the same results.
+Frying them straight from the freezer will give you the same delicious results.

 To prevent lumpia wrappers from getting soggy, ensure the filling is not too wet and avoid overfilling them.
 Deep-fry the lumpia until they are crispy, and serve them immediately after cooking to maintain their crisp texture.